brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 ## ESLint <span class="emoji">👀</span>

-ESLint will make sure your code has a level of clarity that allows reading and maintaining easier for anyone who has to work on it.
+<dfn>ESLint</dfn> will make sure your code has a level of clarity that allows reading and maintaining easier for anyone who has to work on it.

 Next.js and Create React App already come with ESLint, so we need only to extend its configuration to add Airbnb's rules.

 - [Install ESLint's extension for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [Install Airbnb's ESLint rules](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)